php-ru/symfony-docs-ru/reference/forms/types/password.rst

 field has a value.
 When set to false, the password field will be rendered with the ``value`` attribute set to its true value only upon submission.

-Put simply, if for some reason you want to render your password field *with* the password value already entered into the box, set this to false and submit the form.
+If you want to render your password field *with* the password value already entered into the box, set this to false and submit the form.

 Overridden Options
 ------------------